domoszlai/juicy-gcode/README.md

 }
 ```

-A new configuration file can be set by the “`--flavor`” or “`-f`” command line option.
+A new configuration file can be set by the `--flavor` or `-f` command line option.

 Another configurable property is the resolution of the SVG image in DPI (dot per inch).
-It can be given by the “`--dpi`” or “`-d`” command line option.
+It can be given by the `--dpi` or `-d` command line option.
 Default value is 72 DPI.

 ## Limitations